dadish/GraphQLFieldtypeMapMarker/Readme.md

 There is nothing else needed after you install this module.
 Everything works behind the scenes and FieldtypeMapMarker fields will be available in your GraphQL api.

-To see how can you create your own GraphQL extension modules for ProcessWire see [documentation][graphql-third-party] at ProcessGraphQL's github repository.
+To learn how can you create your own GraphQL extension modules for ProcessWire see [documentation][graphql-third-party] at ProcessGraphQL's github repository.

 [graphql]: https://github.com/dadish/ProcessGraphQL#processgraphql